 The use of signs, traffic signals or crosswalks at intersections play a big part of ensuring motorist and pedestrian safety.
-Using input from residents and collected data, the Transportation division will assess and determine if any of these traffic management tools are required at a specific location.
+Using input from residents and collected data, the Transportation Department will assess and determine if any of these traffic management tools are required at a specific location.

 Where there are no traffic control signs, the driver of a vehicle approaching an intersection must yield the right-of-way to any vehicle or pedestrian already in the intersection.
 When two vehicles approach an intersection from different streets or highways at approximately the same time, the right-of-way rule requires the driver of the vehicle on the left to yield the right-of-way to the vehicle on the right.

 Yield and Stop Controlled Intersections

 The City will employ the least restrictive control device possible to achieve the desired results and safety.
 Where the right-of-way rule does not suffice, yield or stop signs are used where traffic engineering studies indicate that the use is warranted.
 Factors considered are:

 - Vehicular, bicycle and pedestrian traffic volumes on all approaches